This is about how to get a control by its ID from a fragment in a controller in SAPUI5.

 </core:FragmentDefinition>

-Plus a controller:
+Plus the view’s controller:

 // in your controller